 - The pains you help them to overcome

-- What are their goals and aspirations?
+- Their goals and aspirations

-- What would they type into Google?
+- What they would type into Google

 Give a name to each persona and find an image of what these people may look like.
 This will help to make your personas real in the minds of your staff.